Balagovind-8/setupgit/README.md

-📘 Sample Web App
+# Sample Web App

-This repository contains a simple, lightweight web application built using HTML, CSS, and JavaScript.
+This repository contains a simple, lightweight web application built using **HTML**, **CSS**, and **JavaScript**.
 It demonstrates a basic interactive UI where a user can click a button to display a message on the screen.

+---

-📂 Project Structure
+## 📂 Project Structure
 /
 ├── index.html → Main webpage structure
 ├── style.css → Styling for layout and UI elements
 └── script.js → JavaScript functionality and interactivity

+---

-🚀 How to Run
+## 🚀 How to Run

-Running the project is simple:

-Download or clone the repository
+1. Download or clone the repository

-Open index.html in any modern web browser
+2. Open `index.html` in any modern web browser

-No frameworks, installations, or dependencies are required.
+No installations or dependencies are required.

+---

-🧩 Features
+## 🧩 Features

-Clean and minimal HTML structure
+- Clean and minimal HTML structure

-Simple, responsive CSS styling
+- Simple responsive CSS styling

-Button click interaction using JavaScript
+- JavaScript button interaction

-Lightweight and beginner-friendly codebase
+- Lightweight and beginner-friendly codebase

+---

-📌 Purpose
+## 📌 Purpose

-This project serves as a basic starter template for building small web applications.
+This project serves as a basic starter template for experimenting with small web applications using HTML, CSS, and JavaScript.
-It is ideal for beginners learning HTML, CSS, and JavaScript, or for testing simple UI interactions.